metalshark/CodeWithSally-Apex-English/Africa_Ohana/Cohort1/Week3_Homework/README.md

 Each project team must submit:

 1. **One GitHub Gist link** containing:
-   - Trigger code
+   - Trigger(s) code
    - Handler classes
    - Test classes
    - Test data factory

 2. **Screenshots**:
-   - Running tests
+   - Running tests (Screen shots from the testing scenarios you will run to test your triggers)
    - Code coverage
-   - Passing results
+   - Test Classes Passing results

 3. **Status update messages**
    - Post updates only in **your team’s Slack channel**, not privately
    - One consolidated update per team

+4. Status of who did what from the team on the task.
 ---

 # 📝 Notes for Phase 1